Skip to main content

 Email: cbolz@carthage.edu

-This funding opportunity is made available for the pursuit of space-related research and/or activities through the National Space Grant College and Fellowship Program: NASA Education Cooperative Agreements #80NSSC19M0036 and #80NSSC20M0123.
+This funding opportunity is made available for the pursuit of space-related research and/or activities through the National Space Grant College and Fellowship Program: NASA Education Cooperative Agreement #80NSSC20M0123.
 Catalog of Federal Domestic Assistance (CFDA) number for this award is 43.008.
 All awardees are subject to the terms of the prime award.
 The material contained in this document is based upon work supported by a National Aeronautics and Space Administration (NASA) grant or cooperative agreement.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of NASA.

 All awards are fully competitive awards of opportunity in which applications are reviewed by the WSGC Technical Advisory Panel and other experts as needed.
 Awards are made by the Assistant Director based on recommendations from the WSGC Technical Advisory Panel.